Financial support for people with arthritis

 If you’re on a low income or receiving certain benefits you may be able to get help with bills, daily living and travel expenses, such as:

-- Cold Weather Payment if the temperature in your area drops to zero degrees or below, for seven days in a row between November and April
+If you live in Northern Ireland and the temperature in your area drops to zero degrees or below, for seven days in a row between November and March, you may be entitled to Cold Weather Payments.
+For further information, visit the nidirect website.

 If your condition makes it difficult to carry out daily activities or to get around your home, your local authority adaptation service may be able to help.